ncarter792/lunch_line/README.md

   2) parses school lunch menu PDFs
   3) populates a shared Google Calendar that other parents can subscribe to.

 This provides an easy way for families to stay informed about daily breakfast, lunch, and snack plans through their personal calendar applications.
+It leverages Google Cloud Services and Pulumi IaC.

 *Note: This app is currently a work-in-progress prototype.
 It is not fully wired (yet).*